byui-cit/learning-modules/modules/css/css-colors/index.md

 ## Description

 Colors can add a great look to your web pages.
 There are many different ways to specify using colors in CSS.
-We also want to be careful to use colors that look good and also color for text that is legible.
+We need to be careful to use colors that look good and also color for text that is legible.

 ## Where this knowledge is utilized